Tornadoes of 2024: July 4–5 (China)

-On the afternoon of July 4, a tornado struck Dongtai, Jiangsu Province, destroying some farm houses.
-The next day, a powerful and deadly EF3-rated tornado killed five people and injured 83 others after travelling through the downtown of Dongming, Shandong.
-This tornado destroyed an industrial estate, directly struck high-rise apartments and damaged 3000 houses.
-Large EF3-rated tornado occurred in Yuncheng County in the Heze City area in the province of Shandong, metal transmission towers were crumpled, power poles were snapped, steel sheds were ripped away, and trees were uprooted.
-Another large EF3-rated tornado in Liangshan County in the Jining area in the Shandong province, removing shingles off of homes, snapping many trees, and crumpling metal transmission towers.
+On the afternoon of July 4, a tornado struck Dongtai, Jiangsu Province, destroying some farmhouses.
+The next day, a powerful and deadly EF3 tornado killed five people and injured 83 others after travelling through the downtown of Dongming, Shandong.
+This tornado destroyed an industrial estate, directly struck high-rise apartments, and damaged 3000 houses.
+A large EF3 tornado impacted in Yuncheng County in the Heze City area in the province of Shandong, metal transmission towers were crumpled, power poles were snapped, steel sheds were ripped away, and trees were uprooted.
+Another large EF3 tornado in Liangshan County in the Jining area in the Shandong province, removing shingles off of homes, snapping many trees, and crumpling metal transmission towers.
 The final intense tornado of the outbreak occurred in Ningyang County around the Tai'an area, mangling transmission towers, snapping power lines, overturning vehicles, and removing shingles off of homes.
-Several other weaker tornadoes occurred in this outbreak, including an EF2 tornado in Juancheng County snapped large trees and collapsed homes.
+Several other weaker tornadoes occurred in this outbreak, including an EF2 tornado in Juancheng County that snapped large trees and collapsed homes.